KilakOriginal/smart-search/README.md

 # Smart Search
 ## About
-*Smart Search* is a simple search engine that supports both prefix and boolean text queries.
+*Smart Search* is a simple search engine that supports prefix, phrase and boolean text queries.
+The results page displays all relevant documents in descending order according to BM25+.
+There are a maximum of 10 results per page.
+Each result consists of a title and a preview.
+You can also view the full documents by clicking on their respective titles.

 ## Usage
 1. Create a virtual environment (optional, but strongly recommended)